teja137/vit_online_mca_2024/README.md

 # VIT Online MCA 2024 - Important Topics and Questions

-Welcome to the **vit_online_mca_2024_sem1_important_topicsAndQuestions** repository!
+Welcome to the **vit_online_mca_2024_important_topicsAndQuestions** repository!
 This resource is designed to help MCA students at VIT prepare effectively for their exams, covering essential topics and questions across all semesters, with a focus on key subjects from the 2024 syllabus.

 ## 📘 Subjects Overview

-The subjects are ranked based on difficulty and importance:
+📚 Semester-1: Subject Ranking by Difficulty & Importance

 1. **Data Structures and Algorithms (DSA)**
 2. **Discrete Mathematical Structures (DMS)**